 The risk of prostate cancer is thought to be decreased through a healthy diet, exercise, and healthy weight.
 Regular prostate cancer screenings are not recommended for younger men who do not show any symptoms, but should be considered for men aged 50 years and above.
 In 2015, just over 41 percent of men aged 65 years and older reported having a prostate cancer test within the past year.
-Once diagnosed, the most common type of treatment among men 65 to 74 years is radiation therapy, while radical prostatectomy, or removal of the prostate along with nearby tissue, with and without radiation therapy, is the most common type of treatment among men aged 18 to 64 years.
+Once diagnosed, common treatment methods include surgery, radiation therapy, and hormone therapy.
+A survey from 2019 of men with prostate cancer found that 57 percent of them had recieved surgery to treat their cancer.